Roof Replacement Cost What to Expect in Australia

 Different roof materials deteriorate in different ways.
 Asphalt shingles tend to lose granules and become brittle.
 Wood shakes can rot, warp or split.
 Some metal roofs can corrode, causing leaks.
 Understanding how materials age and impact their performance can influence whether a repair or replacement is necessary.

-Determining labour costs for roof replacement involves several key factors.
+Labour costs range from $50 to $80 per hour.
+Determining labour costs involves several key factors.
 These factors can vary based on the project’s complexity, location, and the specific requirements of the roofing job.
 Here are the primary considerations:

 1. Size of the Roof.
 Labour costs are often calculated based on the square footage of the roof.
 Larger roofs require more materials and more man-hours to complete, increasing labour costs.